hythamsa/Meraki-Automation/README.md

 create-org.py leverages a secondary input.py script that houses your Meraki API key which is used to authenticate you for API use.

 There is only one line found within input.py in the format of:
-EG: key = '<your Meraki API key here'
+EG: key = 'your Meraki API key here'

 Revisions actively being made:
 - read input from a CSV file